 - Projects should be designed and installed in accordance with federal, provincial, and local building codes and ordinances governing construction in your area.

-- Residential users may dispose of treated wood scraps and cut offs by ordinary trash collection or burial.
-Commercial and industrial users of treated wood should dispose of treated wood scraps and cut offs in accordance with local, provincial and federal regulations.
+- Users should dispose of treated wood scraps and cut offs in accordance with local, provincial and federal regulations.

 Important Application Information